 To simplify the “service is always right” notion, let us call the publisher a “consumer”.
 The consumer can send any message (business process event, context and state; mail-order analogy) it likes, as it is the publisher.
 However, as the consumer does not know who the subscribers are, it cannot know or depend on the services having specific semantic.
 The service cannot depend on who the publisher is, it just accepts that a business event happened that it must process.
 A business event message never specifies any handling operations, the logic to decide how to handle the event is part of the mechanism that routes messages to services.
 This ensures that the autonomous and loose coupling tenets of SOA are fulfilled.

 When you apply EDA style thinking to service orientation, you’ll see that the service is always right.
 There cannot be any traditional “the consumer is always right” in relation to service semantic, as the services have no request/reply consumers.

 Alas, still the consumer can still be right; it is just the responsibility of the process composition mechanism to accept what ever messages (events) the consumer (publisher) throws at it and invoke the applicable service operations.
 It is the business process composition mechanism that has to be the semantic covenant.

 PS!
 Note that I have deliberately used the term "composition" here and not even mentioned using an ESB or BPM to implement this.
-The semantic covenant composition mechanism can simply be implemented as a mashup (composite application) or even using an aggregated core service.
+The semantic covenant composition mechanism can simply be implemented as a mashup (composite application) instead of a composite service or an orchestration/saga.